Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 A patent is a monopoly right that is granted to the first person to make the

 invention or "reduce it to practice."
-This reduction to practice may
+This reduction to practice

-skill in the art" with which the patent deals to make and use the invention.
+of "ordinary skill in the art" with which the patent deals to make

-A patent examiner in the Patent Office examines the patent application to make
+A patent examiner in the Patent Office examines the patent application to

-102, 103, 112, and other relevant sections.
-Essentially, this includes: verifying
+101, 102, 103, 112, and other relevant sections.
+Essentially, this includes:

-has been described in the application in sufficient detail such that one skilled
+that the invention has been described in the application in sufficient detail

-in the art of the invention is "enabled" to make and use the invention
+such that one skilled in the art of the invention is "enabled" to

-(112, 1st paragraph).
+make and use the invention (112, 1st paragraph).

 The patent laws also require the inventor to set forth his or her invention

-in claims by "particularly pointing out and distinctly claiming" the
+in claims by "particularly pointing out and distinctly claiming"

-intellectual property line or boundary of the invention.
+the intellectual property line or boundary of the invention.

-With all patents, there is a presumption of validity in the courts because the
+With all patents, there is a presumption of validity in the courts because

-being said, there are patents that slip through the system from time to time.
+invention.
+That being said, there are patents that slip through the system

-For example, cold fusion received several patents, I believe, all of which were
+from time to time.
+For example, cold fusion received several patents, I believe,

-later invalidated.
-There are no requirements that the invention is commercially
+all of which were later invalidated.
+There are no requirements that the invention

-viable or useful to the public as a whole-- only that they meet with the standards
+is commercially viable or useful to the public as a whole-- only that they

-set forth in Title 35 U.S.C.
+meet with the standards set forth in Title 35 U.S.C.

 While some patents are a little strange, the majority are good, viable inventions